ferreum/distanceutils/README.rst

 filter: ``rm``
 ''''''''''''''

-Remove objects with matching by type, index or sections.
+Remove objects with matching type, index or sections.

 For example, to remove all roads from "my_level.bytes"::